Programming

 “Puerto Rican Fashion: A Colonial Continuum” with Raúl J. Vázquez López and José Blanco F.

-Historians Raúl J. Vázquez López and José Blanco F. explore how Puerto Rico’s colonial status has shaped its fashion history and identity, from traditional jíbaro dress to Miss Universe pageantry and Bad Bunny’s global stage.
-This event will be co-hosted by the FIT Latinx Culture and Career Association.
+Historians Raúl J. Vázquez López and José Blanco F. talk explored how Puerto Rico’s colonial status has shaped its fashion history and identity, from traditional jíbaro dress to Miss Universe pageantry and Bad Bunny’s global stage.
+This event was co-hosted by the FIT Latinx Culture and Career Association.

 Flyer by Anika Sud